timm/shortr/README.md

 **[Docs](https://menzies.us/l5) • [Repo](https://github.com/timm/l5) • [Issues](https://github.com/timm/l5/issues) • [&copy;2022](http://github.com/timm/l5.LICENSE.md)** Tim Menzies

 #  Do you understand AI?

-Then prove it!
+Do you understand AI?
+Want to check if you do?

+Here's the test.
-Write down what you think an AI toolkit should do, then code it up, very succinctly.
-And no cheating
-(so no importing of some massive background AI library).
+Write down what you think an AI toolkit should do, then code it up, very succinctly (say, in less than 1000 lines of code).
+And no cheating (so no importing of some massive background AI library).

 For example,
 Buse and Zimmermann[^Bu15] surveyed over a hundred developers and managers to find a list of "information needs" for software analytics.
-Can you code to handle the following?
-In less than 1000 lines of code?
+How many of the following do you really understand?

 ![docs/bi.png](docs/bi.png)